ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

 - **Prompt Templating**: Provides tools for prompt engineering, including prompt design, testing, and optimization, to enhance AI model performance and accuracy.
 Allowing developers to create and test prompts, and optimize them for specific tasks.

-- **Filters**: Auxiliates to take custom actions on the data, during the chat completion, for example, filtering out unwanted data, or adding custom data to the response.
+- **Filters**: Controls around when and how functions are run to improve security and responsible AI practices.

 In Semantic Kernel, a full loop would look like the diagram below:

 ![*Figure: Semantic Kernel (SK) full loop.*](./images/semantic-kernel-full-loop.png)

-> 📖 **Docs**: Learn more about Semantic Kernel in our [Semantic Kernel documentation](https://learn.microsoft.com/en-us/semantic-kernel/overview/)
+> 📖 **Docs**: Learn more about Semantic Kernel in our [Semantic Kernel documentation](https://learn.microsoft.com/semantic-kernel/overview/)

 #### AI Toolkit Extension for Visual Studio Code

 For our course, we are going to use GitHub Models and Codespaces, and that means we can use the AI Toolkit Extension for VS Code.
 This extension allows you to interact with AI models, test prompts, fine-tune and deploy models, running from your local machine or from Codespaces.
-To test the AI Toolkit Extension, you can install it from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-windows-ai-studio.windows-ai-studio), and then, you can start testing prompts, and models, and even test them your local machine.
+To use the AI Toolkit Extension, you can install it from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-windows-ai-studio.windows-ai-studio), and then, you can start testing prompts, and models, from your local VS Code.

 ![*Figure: AI Toolkit Extension for Visual Studio Code.*](./images/ai-toolkit-extension.png)